-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug List."
-For more information, please see Chapter 9.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-Section 3.2 There are six cost sharing tiers for drugs on the "Drug List"
+Section 3.2 There are six cost sharing tiers for drugs on the Drug List

-Every drug on the plan's "Drug List" is in one of six cost sharing tiers.
+Every drug on the plan's Drug List is in one of six cost sharing tiers.
 In general, the higher the cost sharing tier, the higher your cost for the drug:

 - Tier 1 (Preferred Generic Drugs) includes preferred generic drugs and may include some brand drugs. - Tier 2 (Generic Drugs) includes generic drugs and may include some brand drugs. - Tier 3 (Preferred Brand Drugs) includes preferred brand drugs and may include some generic drugs.
 You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 (Non-Preferred Drugs) includes non-preferred brand and non-preferred generic drugs.
-You pay \$35 per month supply of each covered insulin product on this tier. - Tier 5 (Specialty Tier) includes high cost brand and generic drugs.
+You pay \$35 per month supply of each covered insulin product on this tier. - Tier 5 (Specialty Tier) includes high-cost brand and generic drugs.
 Drugs in this tier are not eligible for exceptions for payment at a lower tier.
-This is the highest cost sharing tier.
-You pay \$35 per month supply of each covered insulin product on this tier. - Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions or to prevent disease (vaccines).
+This is the highest cost sharing tier. - Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions.
 This is the lowest cost sharing tier.

-To find out which cost sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.